 Adenosis means an increased number of glands in the breast.
 It is also a non-cancerous change.
 The new glands may be larger than the normal glands and some may contain fluid.
 Adenosis is often seen together with columnar cell change and columnar cell hyperplasia.

-Fibrocystic changes are not associated with an increased risk for developing breast cancer.
+Fibrocystic changes are not associated with an increased risk of developing breast cancer.